LinkedIn Profile Scraping using Selenium and BeautifulSoup

 - BeautifulSoup parses structural data reliably using DOM attributes, class properties, and hierarchy nesting.

-- Saving scraped information into structured structures like lists simplifies downstream processes (such as database insertion or CSV conversion).
+- Saving scraped information into lists simplifies downstream processing, such as database insertion or CSV conversion.

 Next steps: